 IRON.
 Ironing makes everything go smoother

 In fact, the only equipment that is absolutely essential is needle and thread--though wool or floss in a contrasting color makes it easier to be visible.
 On the other hand, it's fun to collect bits of fabric and trimmings to enhance your mends, and, once you've established your mending pile, you may never again throw out an old garment--if it's not worth fixing, you can break it down for parts.

-Holly, Brian and Jonas at my Brooklyn Bee working their first VMs.
+Holly, Brian and Jonas at my Brooklyn Bee a few years ago, working their first visible mends.